wptrainingteam/general-history-of-wordpress/README.md

 > **Facilitator** - action items, such as navigating in the slide presentation, are presented as a block-quote with the bold label.

 * Optional talking points:
-   > *Facilitation Talking Point - These aren't crucial to the objectives of the course, but are fun or interesting anecdotes from [Milestones: The Story of WordPress](https://github.com/WordPress/book) These will be italic block-quotes.*
+   > *Facilitation Talking Point - These aren't crucial to the objectives of the course, but are fun or interesting anecdotes from [Milestones: The Story of WordPress](https://github.com/WordPress/book) These will be italic block-quotes.
+These points are often open to interpretation, and depending on your expertise in the subject matter, are excellent opportunities to open the floor for questions or discussion, depending on audience size.*

 ## Have You Thought About...?